benhammondmusic/find-dead-classes/README.md

 ## To Use

-In your terminal, navigate to the directory that contains your project:
+In your terminal, navigate to the directory that contains the existing project you want to check:

 `cd code/MySweetProject`